 - 1 cup fish balls sliced in half

-- ½ cup sliced Chinese sausage also known as Chinese chorizo
+- ½ cup sliced Chinese sausage also called Chinese chorizo

 - 3 cups chicken broth